mhgamboa/coinex-csv-parser/README.md

 ## Other Notes

 - There may be bugs, so use at your own risk.
 I'm not responsible for your taxes.
+This will only work for Sport Market Account transactions (no short trades), deposits and withdrawals